• トップページ

 ■ Musician NATA, Didgeridoo

 Studied under the late Djalu Gurruwiwi, an international didgeridoo player.
-She experienced traditional music, hunting culture, and feasts in Arnhem Land, the sacred land of Australia's indigenous Aboriginal people, and empathized with their way of interacting with nature.
-Nata, who is Japanese, is committed to the didgeridoo because she believes that it is a primitive instrument that has been handed down from the beginning of time, and that it can awaken and resonate with the animistic spirituality that is common to all humankind.
-NATA continues to pursue a universal sound that connects the primitive to the future with the desire to convey the wonder of the power of life through...
+He experienced traditional music, hunting culture, and feasts in Arnhem Land, the sacred land of Australia's indigenous Aboriginal people and empathized with their way of interacting with nature.
+Through such interactions with them, he was given an Aboriginal name by them, which means “bringing blessings to nature.”
+NATA, who is Japanese, plays the didgeridoo because he believes that it is a primitive instrument that has been handed down since time immemorial, and that it can awaken and resonate with the animistic spirituality that humanity must share at the root of our consciousness.
+He continues to pursue a universal sound that connects the primitive to the future with the desire to convey the wonder of the power of life through the breath of the didgeridoo.

 I spent most of my childhood in nature - anywhere at the beach, rivers, and mountains.
 In my teenage years, I joined a band.
 Our band hosted and played in many music events, but I was still uncertain of my future and dream.
 I came across the instrument didgeridoo, and was mesmerized by its unique sound and playing method, and started playing the instrument.
 I met and was inspired by both international and domestic didgeridoo players, and eventually flew to Arnhem Land, the northeast corner of Australia's Northern Territory.